A Guide to Psychology and its

 Similarly, thinking about all the possible objections to a business presentation is good preparation.
 All too often someone will complain that such a prepared person, who thinks in advance, likes to “be in control.”
 It’s not necessarily the case.

 As for the idea of “control” itself, we have to consider both the physical and the psychological aspects of control.
-On the physical level, you need to realize that the arousal-relaxation cycle is not something that you can consciously control.
+On the physical level, it’s important to realize that the arousal-relaxation cycle is not something that you can consciously control.
 As I described earlier, physiological symptoms of arousal are triggered by the Sympathetic Nervous System.
 I didn’t mention that the SNS is one of two parts of the autonomic nervous system (autonomic means out of conscious control).

 The task of teaching relaxation techniques, then, is in convincing people that “being in control” has nothing to do with relaxation.